getindiekit/indiekit/docs/options.md

 The URL of your server.
 Useful if Indiekit is running behind a reverse proxy.

 *Optional*, defaults to the URL of your server (as provided by request headers).
+For example:

 ```js
 indiekit.set('application.url', 'https://server.website.example');